TiNredmc/PD443Xclock/README.md

 :https://github.com/TiNredmc/PD443X_Lib/blob/master/Connection.txt
 connection
 arduino      to DS3231 module
-A4 or SDA       SDA pin
+A4 or SDA    to SDA pin
-A5 or SCl       SCL pin
+A5 or SCl    to SCL pin
-Vcc             Vcc
+Vcc          to Vcc
-GND             GND
+GND          to GND

 Credits Library